Caroline Kepnes: Career

 Her third novel, Providence, published in 2018, has been described as romance-suspense-thriller, with supernatural aspects.
 Alison Flood, in a review published by The Guardian, wrote "Providence is compelling, and Kepnes provides a sometimes piercing insight into the small, strange, sad details that make up a life, though without quite achieving the deep, dark pleasures of You."
 According to Cheryl Wassenaar, in a review in Cultures magazine, the novel is "a bit like Dexter meets, well, H.P.
 Lovecraft."
 In January 2021, it was announced that Greg Berlanti and Sera Gamble would reunite to develop a television series based on the novel for Peacock.

 The third novel and the sequel to Hidden Bodies, titled You Love Me was released on April 6, 2021.
-Currently, Kepnes is working on the fourth novel for the You series, titled For You and Only You: A Joe Goldberg Novel and set to be released in 2023.
+Kepnes published the fourth novel for the You series, titled For You and Only You: A Joe Goldberg Novel released on April 25, 2023.